-This jumper allow you to manually adjust the CPU core voltage.
-It is recommended to use CPU Default as the CPU core voltage.
+This jumper allows you to manually adjust the CPU core voltage.
+It is better to use the CPU Default for the CPU core voltage.
 CPU Default means the Vcore is generated according to the CPU VID configuration.
-Disabling the Voltage regulator output allows higher voltage settings to be made, however care must be exercised not to damage the CPU.
-The jumper setting below depends on the type of CPU used.
-It is advisable to used the default setting unless otherwise documented elsewhere.
+Disabling the Voltage regulator output allows higher voltage settings to be made; however care must be exercised not to damage the CPU.